 Another problem that occurred in the previous system was the submission of erroneous bids.
-Bidding errors can happen of the bidding activity can exceed cognitive limits of bidders.
+Bidding errors can happen due to the nature of the online auction.
+The pace or intensity of the bidding activity can exceed cognitive limits of bidders.
 In an effort to keep up, bidders enter incorrect quote amounts.
 Bidders are frequently interested in bidding on multiple lots.
 In the course of monitoring or switching between lots, the bidder erroneously enters a bid intended for Lot A into Lot B.

 In the industrial market, the stakes can be quite large, with contracts awarded for millions of dollars and for contracts that can last for several years.
-Therefore, the economic erroneous bid is substantial.
+Therefore, the economic damage to suppliers that would be incurred by honoring an erroneous bid is substantial.